Man Utd agree £47m deal for Inter keeper Onana

 The Spaniard's 190 clean sheets are a club record for a goalkeeper.

-Onana spent seven-and-a-half years at Ajax before moving to Inter in July 2022 on a free transfer.
+Onana spent seven and a half years at Ajax before moving to Inter in July 2022 on a free transfer.

 He kept eight clean sheets in 24 Serie A games as Inter finished third and no team scored past him in 13 of their matches in the Champions League last season - the most of any goalkeeper in the competition.